 - Stereo Bus Track to use as our sub-master.

 Bus tracks are simply a way to route audio, in this case, we'll use them to combine all of our audio before sending it to our master track.

 The primary reason for this is to add any final compression, EQ, and other plugins to our final mix.
 Our final audio signal flow will look like this:

 All Individual Tracks > Sub-Master > Master

 Now, we can name the tracks for each of their functions, and change our routing on each individual track from sending directly to "Master" to send our "sub-master" bus.

-**Pro Tip – If you consistently use this same format for your podcast, save it as a reusable template so you can easily select it when creating a new project.
+**Pro Tip - Save this file as reusable template so you can easily select it when creating a new project for future episodes.